-Among the important learning resources available to faculty members are those to be found in the Audio-Visual Center.
-Films, graphics, and all types of projection, recording, and public address equipment are available.
+Among the important learning resources available to faculty members are those to be found in the Instructional Media Center.
+Films, graphics, closed-circuit television, and all types of projection, recording, and public address equipment are available.
 In addition, there is a staff of specialists to assist faculty members with an analysis of instructional needs and with the procurement or production and techniques for effective use of pertinent learning resources.
-You are invited to call the Center for desired information or services, 355-9619.
+You are invited to call the Center for desired information or services, 5-9621.